Charges filed in Shakopee domestic murder

 Officers found a neighborhood resident who had videotaped the incident from inside their home.
 The complaint says it showed the suspect pulling the victim's body from the car, and picking up her head separately.
 Some officers at the scene were familiar with the victim, and knew her to have a boyfriend named Alexis Saborit, a man whose appearance matched the suspect seen on video.

 A search located Saborit in the area of Shenandoah Parkway and Highway 101, and officers took him into custody.
-A man who was nearby told investigators that he had been with Saborit and the victim earlier that afternoon, and that she was trying to convince him to go to a court appearance so he did not get into trouble.
+A man who was nearby told investigators that he had been with Saborit and Thayer earlier that afternoon, and that she was trying to convince him to go to a court appearance so he did not get into trouble.
 The man said things seemed fine between them.
 He reportedly told police that Saborit often carried a machete.

 When questioned by police the defendant allegedly told investigators that he and the victim had been dating for several years.
 He said they were going to court when the victim told him she wanted to end their relationship and "get rid of him."
 Saborit reportedly told police he had used a knife to kill her because she had "gone too far" in her abuse of him and in her comments about ending their relationship.